'Beyond the Night..'

 My journey was hard and it was long.
 I would call my mom and sob.
 She'd come over and I'd collapse.
 We'd pray.
 I was a mess.
 I had a close family friend who prayed with me.
 Knew my 'fears' but not the reality of it all.
 I'd call her day and night.
 She'd come over and help me do things and pray with me.
 She wouldn't let me speak into anything negative.

 I had a journey for a full year to recovery.
 From that time, I then had another journey to physical stability.
 I went on to be in the best health and physical shape I've ever been in.
 Everything in between is between myself and my family.
 It will remain there.
 But reflecting on this past Mother's Day...and almost dying 20 years ago...
 I celebrate life.
 Family.
 Faith.
 I will tell you this however.
 I can't find any other words to describe the fight you are in when fighting for your life except to say....it's literally a Marathon.
 You don't know exhaustion.
-Mental, emotional or physical, until you've been in the fight of your life.
+Mental, emotional or physical fatigue, until you've been in the fight of your life.
 I can completely understand those who lose their fight.
 They are warriors and heroes.
 You can't begin to partially understand unless you've been there.
 And people say stupid shit to you in those moments.
 You can choose to be angry, or do what I did.
 Smile and nod, but inside mutter 'what a dumbass' while you walk away.
 It's how you cope.
 And we want no one around us who is going to be negative.
 You'll sign our death sentence.
 Seriously.
 If you doubt someone's ability to heal...give them the greatest gift they can get...your absence.
 I say that kindly.
 However, it's true.
-They can sense your 'waiting for them to die' attitude swarming all over them.
+They can sense you're 'waiting for them to die' attitude swarming all over them.

 I was vigilant and practiced these 12 things for a full year.
 Then went on to practice the same for a following year.
 Again, this is my journey.
 Not one I'm advocating.